 Pete's Walks - Marsworth Canal Walk

-I did this roughly 9-mile walk on Sunday, 11th July 2010.
-Click here to see a rough map of the walk (but only if you have already read my disclaimer and notes regarding maps).
+I did this roughly 9.3 mile walk on Sunday, 11th July 2010.
 It was a repeat of a walk I first did on 24th April 2009 but in the opposite (anti-clockwise) direction.
 Saturday had been a very hot day (the forecast was for up to 31C), so I just visited a couple of nature reserves in the morning rather than go for a long walk.
 I had a few chores to do on Sunday, but managed to fit in this walk in the morning.

-I started walking about 9.45am from the car park at Marsworth, and headed along the Grand Union Canal for a short distance to where the Aylesbury Arm branched off westwards.
+I started walking about 9.45am from the car park at Marsworth, turning right along the road for a few yards then turning left along the Grand Union Canal.
+After a short distance I stayed on the towpath to follow the Aylesbury Arm as it branched off westwards (left).
 There were a few other people wandering along the towpath and quite a few anglers too, hardly surprising on such a warm summer's day at the weekend.
 The walking along the Aylesbury Arm was very straightforward, and there was a surprisingly strong breeze that kept the temperature down to a reasonable level.

 The Grand Union Canal at Marsworth